Jesus123780/connect_sql_server/README.md

-# BAC Project
+# SEL_SERVER

-Welcome to the BAC project, an application for card dispatch in the banking sector.
+Welcome to the SEL_SERVER, an application for card dispatch in the banking sector.
 This project is designed to streamline the card issuance and management process for banking purposes.

 ## Dependencies
 * NextJS